Shifask19/Library-management-System/README.md

 npm run dev
 ```

-The application should now be running on [http://localhost:9002](http://localhost:9002).
+The application should now be running on local host.

 ## Available Scripts